LohithTechnix/LohithTechnix/README.md

 - 👋 Hi, I’m @LohithTechnix
 - 👀 I’m interested in ...
-Python programming
+Full stack web development
 - 🌱 I’m currently learning ...
-Python programming language
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+Front end web development & SQL

 <!--
 LohithTechnix/LohithTechnix is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.